What Kind of Insect Invaders are in my home?

 Earwigs received their name from the myth that they crawl into sleeping people's ears and tunnel into their brains.
 The long cerci, or clippers, on their backsides easily identify an earwig.
+There are several species of earwig.
+Common earwigs are wingless insects, and adults may vary in size from 3/8 of an inch to 5/8 of an inch.
+They have nymphal stages similar to the adult stages.
+They may vary in color, but have the same distinguishing characteristic pincher-like appendages, which are more distinctive in the adult stage.

 House dust mites have received much attention in the early 1990s and again recently.
 The house dust mite is nearly impossible to see without magnification and is named for the fact that they feed on dead skin shed by humans as well as other protein materials.